 “Volvere” is the infinitive form of the verb “roll” in Latin.
 In its first person singular form, the verb “volvere” becomes “volvo,” i.e. “I roll.”
 Its Latin form gives rise to several derivations of the word that in one way or another, and in many languages too, describe a rotating movement, for instance, revolver.

-When Volvo was reactivated, the company adopted the ancient chemical symbol for iron — a circle with an arrow pointing diagonally upwards to the right.
+When Volvo was reactivated, for its logo the company adopted the ancient chemical symbol for iron — a circle with an arrow pointing diagonally upwards to the right.

 This is one of the oldest and most common ideograms in Western culture and originally stood for the planet Mars in the Roman Empire.
 Because it also symbolised the Roman god of warfare, Mars, and the masculine gender (as every bird-watcher can tell), an early relationship was established between the Mars symbol and the metal from which most weapons were made at the time, iron.